Benedict Arnold: Offer to surrender West Point

-Early in April, Philip Schuyler had approached Arnold with the possibility of giving him the command at West Point.
+Early in April 1780, Schuyler had approached Arnold with the possibility of giving him the command at West Point.
 Discussions had not borne fruit between Schuyler and Washington by early June.
 Arnold reopened the secret channels with the British, informing them of Schuyler's proposals and including Schuyler's assessment of conditions at West Point.
 He also provided information on a proposed French-American invasion of Quebec that was to go up the Connecticut River (Arnold did not know that this proposed invasion was a ruse intended to divert British resources).
 On June 16, Arnold inspected West Point while on his way home to Connecticut to take care of personal business, and he sent a highly detailed report through the secret channel.
 When he reached Connecticut, Arnold arranged to sell his home there and began transferring assets to London through intermediaries in New York.
-By early July, he was back in Philadelphia, where he wrote another secret message to Clinton on July 7 which implied that his appointment to West Point was assured and that he might even provide a "drawing of the works ... by which you might take [West Point] without loss".
+By early July, he was back in Philadelphia, where he wrote another secret message to Clinton on July 7, which implied that his appointment to West Point was assured and that he might even provide a "drawing of the works ... by which you might take [West Point] without loss."

 André returned victorious from the Siege of Charleston on June 18, and both he and Clinton were immediately caught up in this news.
 Clinton was concerned that Washington's army and the French fleet would join in Rhode Island, and he again fixed on West Point as a strategic point to capture.
 André had spies and informers keeping track of Arnold to verify his movements.
-Excited by the prospects, Clinton informed his superiors of his intelligence coup, but failed to respond to Arnold's July 7 letter.
+Excited by the prospects, Clinton informed his superiors of his intelligence coup but failed to respond to Arnold's July 7 letter.